 Paragraph IG2.62 provides guidance for applying the requirements of paragraphs 85(1)(e) and 86(1)(b) of Schedule 3 to the Regulations.
-It is applicable to general insurance business and to long-term insurance business.
+It is relevant to general insurance business and to long-term insurance business.

-IG2.62 (SORP 264) For the purpose of the disclosure required under paragraphs 85 and 86 of Schedule 3 to the Regulations, the "reinsurance balance" means for general business the aggregate total of all those items included in the technical account for general business which relate to reinsurance outwards transactions including items recorded under item 1.7(d) (Reinsurance Commissions and Profit Participation) and for longterm insurance business the corresponding items in the technical account for longterm business including items recorded under item 11.8(d) (Reinsurance Commissions and Profit Participation).
+IG2.62 For the purpose of the disclosure required under paragraphs 85 and 86 of Schedule 3 to the Regulations, the 'reinsurance balance' means for general business the aggregate total of all those items included in the technical account for general business which relate to reinsurance outwards transactions including items recorded under item 1.7(d) (Reinsurance Commissions and Profit Participation) and for long-term insurance business the corresponding items in the technical account for long-term business including items recorded under item 11.8(d) (Reinsurance Commissions and Profit Participation).